Lena Wilderäng, a Swedish firefighter and volunteer

 You may survive three days without water but only three seconds without hope

 A rescue service member and professional adventurer in Sweden, Lena Wilderäng has also been a vocal supporter of Ukraine, along with her husband Lars, a prominent writer and blogger.
 Since the big invasion in 2022, she has been to Ukraine multiple times, delivering firetrucks, ambulance vehicles, gear, and other aid to help Ukrainians in their fight against the Russian onslaught.
-In November, she came to Ukraine as part of a research mission by the Center for Civil Society Studies to study the role of civil society in Ukraine’s defenses.
+She also authored a book, Sunflower Effect, about the resilience of the Ukrainian people, spreading awareness among the Swedes about the Russian war.
+In November, Lena came to Ukraine as part of a research mission by the Center for Civil Society Studies to study the role of civil society in Ukraine’s defenses.
 The volunteer spoke of her ongoing assistance effort, public opinions in Sweden regarding the war, and critical things that help people survive in major conflict, as well as opened up about why the Russian invasion was personal to her.

 SAVING LIVES AND HELPING PEOPLE IS PART OF MY EXPERIENCE AS A FIREFIGHTER

-My husband Lars is a known blogger and writer in Sweden and he has been following the situation in both Russia, Europe, and Ukraine for a long time, running the Cornucopia blog.
-In fact, he had long been warning people of such developments and some would even label him as “Russophobe”.
+My husband Lars is a known blogger and author in Sweden, and he has been following the situation in both Russia, Europe, and Ukraine for a long time through his Cornucopia blog.
+In fact, he had long been warning about this development and some even labeled him as “Russophobe”.

 But then suddenly he was not the Russophobe anymore.
-And he's still writing his blog, it’s the major source of information for Swedes.
-A lot of people are still reading it and he's working every day, no holidays, no weekends.
+And he's still writing his blog, it’s the major source of information about war in Ukraine for Swedes.
+He has very many followers, and he works from morning to evening every day, no holidays, no weekends.

-So when my husband told me, I was very personally affected because I was born in the Soviet Union, in Moscow suburbs, in 1983, before moving to Sweden at the age of 13.
-My dad is from Siberia, my mom was born in St. Petersburg, but we have a lot of relatives in Ukraine.
+So when the full scale occupation war started, I was very personally affected because I was born in the Soviet Union, in Moscow suburbs, in 1983, before moving to Sweden at the age of 13.
+My dad is from Siberia, my mom was born in St. Petersburg, but we also have a lot of relatives in Ukraine.
 So sometimes we spent my childhood summers in Ukraine’s Crimea, Zelenodolsk, and Kyiv.
-I have absolutely beautiful memories of me being there as a child – sun is shining, fruit on the trees, fish in the pond, everyone is so nice like nowhere in the world.
+I have absolutely beautiful memories of me being there as a child – sun is shining, the trees are full of ripe fruit, there’s fish in the pond, everyone is so nice like nowhere in the world.
 This is Ukraine to me.

-By the way, when I moved to Sweden, I had a double citizenship for a few years but I canceled my Russian citizenship.
-After all, I spent most of my life in Sweden and I identify as a Swedish person.
+By the way, when I moved to Sweden, I had a double citizenship for a few years, but then I canceled my Russian citizenship.
+I spent most of my life in Sweden and I identify as a Swedish person.
 I have the set of values that are Swedish.
-I've been paying my taxes in Sweden.
 I am definitely not Russian because I don't share their so-called “values”.
-So once I was eligible to do the move, I canceled my Russian passport.
+So once it was possible, I canceled my Russian citizenship and passport.

-So when I realized that the country I was born in attacked Ukraine, a free, sovereign and democratic country, of course, I was angry, frustrated, sad, and I needed something to do about it.
-I could not just wait sit and observe.
-Perhaps I wanted to create some balance but, of course it’s impossible to balance up the horrible things that Russia has done.
-But I still needed to at least do something, a tiny bit that I could.
+So when I realized that the country I was born in carried out a full-scale attack on Ukraine, a free, sovereign and democratic country, of course, I was angry, frustrated, sad, and I needed something to do about it.
+I could not just wait, sit and observe.
+Perhaps I wanted to create some balance in the Universe.
+Of course, it’s impossible to balance up the horrible things that Russia has done.
+But I still needed to at least do something, any tiny bit that I could.

 - So that was personal for you.